hannahro15/Manchester-Tourist-Project/README.md

 * [Martina Ferreira tutorial of memory game](https://www.freecodecamp.org/news/vanilla-javascript-tutorial-build-a-memory-game-in-30-minutes-e542c4447eae/) - For the general idea of how the memory game works, and in particular used the shuffling function from here and modified and customised it for my own game.

 * [Game Timer](https://stackoverflow.com/questions/31559469/how-to-create-a-simple-javascript-timer) - For implementing the game timer with the countdown.
 This was customized for my project.

+* For sorting out the whitespace under the footer issue I used some of the code on [this webpage](https://www.30secondsofcode.org/css/s/footer-at-the-bottom/).
+The website is called the 30 seconds of code website and the page is about the footer being on the bottom.

 * All content about Manchester on the website was written myself from my knowledge of living in Manchester for many years.